pragmarb/pragma-migration/README.md

 module API
   module Migration
     class ChangeTimestampsToUnixEpochs < Pragma::Migration::Base
-      # Here you can specify a namespace or a specific operation.
-      apply_to API::Article::Operation
+      apply_to '/articles/**/*'

       # Optionally, you can write a description for the migration, which you can use for
       # documentation and changelogs.
-      description 'Timestamps have been replaced with seconds since the epoch in the Articles API.'
+      describe 'Timestamps have been replaced with seconds since the epoch in the Articles API.'

       # The `up` method is called when a client on an old version makes a request, and should
       # convert the request into a format that can be consumed by the operation.